dolph/weather-forecasting-android/README.md

 ![Weather App Screenshot](README_Images/weather.png)

-The application allows you determine the forecast of any location using your Weather instance on Bluemix.
+The application allows you determine the forecast of any location using your Weather instance on IBM Cloud.
 Long click to view the forecast.

 ## License